VicPena/VicPena.github.io/workshops/2021/introR.md

 * **Getting access to Datacamp:** You can register for Datacamp [here](https://www.datacamp.com/groups/shared_links/440ca96d99604c790ff2e16d9bbe39e6176674fbe6e3f4a141c62a5b54cdb426).
 You will have to register with your `@baruch.cuny.edu` email address to join Datacamp.
 If you want to use another email address, please let me know.

+* **Getting access to our Slack channel:** We'll communicate via Slack.
+I created a channel, which you can join by clicking [here](https://join.slack.com/t/baruch-7qq2478/shared_invite/zt-koyyyavl-UzA0UacaZTjfh9nSSPdg2w).
+You will have to register with your `@baruch.cuny.edu`.
+If you want to use another email address, please let me know.

 ## Logistics

-In our morning sessions (10 to noon) I'll lecture.
-In the afternoon sessions (from 2pm to 4pm), we'll work through problems assigned on TopHat and other sources.
-I'll either let you work on your own and be there to answer your questions, or we can go through the problems together.
-We'll adapt depending on how we feel about class dynamics.
-I'll also assign Datacamp courses that you can complete at your convenience.
+We will have lectures from 10 to noon, and then from 2pm to 4pm.
+Outside of class, we'll communicate via Slack.
+Each day, I'll assign exercises and Datacamp courses that you can complete at your convenience.

 ## Handouts